-Ventura College Student Nurses Association Application for Membership
+Application for Membership

 Name: Date:

-Address: Home Phone:
+Address: Home phone:

-City, Zip Cell Phone:
+Cell phone:

-e-mail:
+E-mail:

+1

-\$10 Member (currently enrolled in the Nursing Program)
+\$10 0 Men nber (cur rently enrolled in the Nursing Program)

-Paid by Check #: Paid by Cash
+Paid by Cl neck #:

+Paid by Ca ısh

-YES NO I am an ASB cardholder
+Y NO O I am an ASB cardholder

-YES NO I currently have a GPA of 2.0 or higher
+Y NO Y NO I currently have a GPA of 2.0 or higher

-YES NO I am a member of NSNA / CNSA
+Y NO I am a member of NSNA / CNSA

-If you are currently enrolled in the nursing program: Semester: 1 2 Would you be interested in holding an office or serving on committees?
-YES NO Do you have an interest in a particular area of nursing?
+If you ar re cu rrently enrolled l in the nursing program:

+Semeste r: 1 2 Would you be interested in holding an office or serving on YES NO

+3 4 a committee?
+120 110

+Do you have an interest in a particular area of nursing?

-Make your check payable to Ventura College SNA.
-You may hand carry it to the School of Nursing building and give it to the nursing office.
+Make your check payable to Ventura College.
+You may turn it in to the School of Nursing Office or the Orientation Workshop. one-time fee